I promise the last part of the online dating saga will be posted soon--you'd be surprised how draining my J-Term was.

 This is a (long-winded) break from my online dating saga to talk about something more significant.
 In all honesty I wasn't even going to write about this, but then I realized it's important and maybe even refreshing to look back as well as forward.

-What was the single best thing that happened this past year?
+the single best thing that happened this past year?

 Single?
 I have to pick ONE?
 Not gonna happen.
 On two separate occasions I had the chance to lend a marketing hand to help others…talk about a warm fuzzy feeling.
 The first class project was a last-minute idea for a final project that our professor came up with.
 The Tsunami had just hit Japan and he thought it would be a great idea to help the victims.
 How can little ol’ River Falls, Wisconsin help people in Japan?
 Easy!
 Plan a concert at a local bar & restaurant, ask for donations, and peoples’ lives are improved at least a little.
 We asked for monetary and sock donations so that victims had clean, dry socks to wear, as well as baggies to keep some of their belongings in.
 We pulled Rock for Socks off in less than two months, raised $1008.15 and collected 200+ pairs of socks.
 Not too shabby!